gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

-When Client and Server have agreed on an Encrypted Association by means of handshaking INIT/INIT-ACK with a common Protection Engine, only Control Chunks and Encrypted Chunks will be accepted.
+When Client and Server have agreed on an Encrypted Association by means of handshaking INIT/INIT-ACK with a common Protection Engine, only Control chunks and Encrypted chunks will be accepted.
 Any Data chunk being sent on an Encrypted Association will be silently discarded.